libvips/libvips/_posts/2024-10-19-nip4-Progress.md

 nip2 was written between about 1997 and 2003 and depends on a lot of frameworks from the period.
-These are becoming extremely elderly now, and nip2 is becoming difficult to maintain.
+These are becoming extremely elderly now, and nip2 is getting difficult to maintain.
 It's also looking increasingly old-fashioned.

 ![Screenshot](https://opencollective-production.s3.us-west-1.amazonaws.com/update/c944d166-2a2a-4e96-8afe-2a08389e84ae/screenshot.png)

 nip4 is hoping to fix this.
 It has the following goals:

 1. Update from the gtk2 GUI toolkit to gtk4, the current version.
 This is a lot of work -- the drawing model is completely different, and there are many, many changes in best practice.
-As a test, I updated vipsdisp to gtk4.
+As a test, I [updated `vipsdisp` to gtk4](https://github.com/jcupitt/vipsdisp).
 The image display widget in this viewer is the thing that will display images in nip4.

 2. Switch to the vips8 API.
-We rewrote libvips to make vips8 between about 2010 and 2015, but nip2 was obviously stuck on the old vips7 API. nip4 has removed all the old vips7 code and redesigned for vips8.
-It's the last large-scale user of vips7, as far as I know, so completing nip4 will let us build libvips with deprecated code removed by default.
+We rewrote libvips to make vips8 between about 2010 and 2015, but nip2 was obviously stuck on the old vips7 API. nip4 has removed all the old vips7 code and redesigned for vips8. nip2 was the last large-scale user of vips7, as far as I know, so completing nip4 will let us build libvips with deprecated code removed by default.